KCL-BMEIS/spectrumdevice/README.md

 # spectrumdevice
-A high-level, object-oriented Python API for controlling Spectrum Instruments digitisers.
+A high-level, object-oriented Python API for controlling Spectrum Instrumentation digitisers.

 `spectrumdevice` can connect to individual digitisers or [StarHubs](https://spectrum-instrumentation.com/en/m4i-star-hub) (e.g. the